 A provider provides the concrete, runtime version of a dependency value.
 The injector relies on providers to create instances of the services that the injector injects into components and other services.

-We must register a service provider with the injector, or it won't know how to create the service.
+You must register a service provider with the injector, or it won't know how to create the service.

-Earlier we registered the
+Earlier you registered the

 Logger service in the